-5.2.4.3 Hardware
+5.2.3.3 Hardware

-The "Hardware" option provides you with information on storage and network controllers and the drivers (e.g. network driver and RAID driver).

-In addition, you may also download the latest Open-E iSCSI-R3 log files or view specified or all log files without downloading in compressed form.
-You can also check usage of memory (RAM) and (SWAP) and also hardware monitoring.
+The "Hardware" option provides you with information on storage and network controllers and the drivers (e.g. network driver and IDE driver).
+In addition, you may also download the latest Open-E iSCSI log files, remove them, check memory (RAM and SWAP) usage, monitors hardware and iSCSI Target date end time.